 7. Biological augmentation

-This refers to the process of adding beneficial bacteria into the water bodies.
+This refers to the process of adding beneficial bacteria to the water bodies.
 It helps reduce algae food source and also helps to improve water clarity, by breaking down waste from fish, and decomposed plantations hence purifying the water.

 8. Reduce excess use of synthetic fertilizers